 Additionally, they passed over Pittsburgh City Controller Michael Lamb, the uncle of former Congressman Conor Lamb, who has traditionally won labor’s backing in his race for City Controller, criticized the decision of both the labor council and the Democratic Committee to endorse Weinstein.

 “I am disappointed that our Democratic Committee has endorsed a candidate whose campaign is propped up by a handful of Republican donors & is led by consultants who work for far right election deniers,” Lamb wrote on twitter.

-Summer Lee, who is backing Innamorato and has never won the backing of unions in any of her races, took to Twitter to mock the local labor council.
+Summer Lee, who is backing Innamorato and has never won the backing of the local AFL-CIO in any of her races, took to Twitter to mock the local labor council.

 “The non endorsed are in pretty good company, some would say,” tweeted Lee regarding the labor council’s endorsements of candidates in this spring’s election.

 Retired UE News Editor Al Hart, whose union has endorsed Innamorato, pointed out how the endorsement shows the political impotency of the local labor council.

 “This is my 50th year in the labor movement, and I’m so glad my union is not part of the reactionary crap that unfortunately still dominates “organized labor” in this town!,” said Hart.
 “We’ve beaten their asses the past six years and we’ll do it again.”